Breekpot/docs/bloqtoken/overview.rst

 Characteristics of a Bloq:
   * It's a digital representation of a (partial) economic ownership certificate
-  * Bloqs entitle holders to the profits being made, it doesn't give them voting rights
+  * Bloqs entitle holders to the profits being made, it doesn't provide voting rights for day to day decisions (e.g. deciding about tenants)
-  * Bloqs holders are not liable for a potential loss
+  * Bloqsholders are not liable for potential losses
   * Bloqs are fungible
   * Bloqs can be traded directly peer-to-peer without notary approval
-  * Bloqholders are anonymous to the public, only the fund manager / Bloqminter knows there identity (NAW gegevens in Dutch)
+  * Bloqholders are anonymous to the public, only the fund manager has access to the identity information of Bloqholders

 Regulation
 ----------